KK MZT Skopje

-In its history, MZT Skopje has won the Macedonian championship nine times, the Macedonian Cup ten times, and the Macedonian Super Cup four times.
+In its history, MZT Skopje has won the Macedonian championship twelve times, the Macedonian Cup thirteen times, and the Macedonian Super Cup eight times.

 The club was a founding member of the Adriatic Basketball Association in 2015.
 In November 2020, the club's shares were transferred to the Slovenian club KK Koper Primorska.

 History

-The beginnings (1966–1990)
+Beginnings (1966–1990)

-KK Skopje was formed in 1966 by a group of enthusiasts, led by the first president of the club, Mile Melovski.
-The interest in basketball was high, and even though there were four clubs in Skopje, there was still need for more clubs.
+KK Skopje was formed in 1966 by a group of enthusiasts led by the club's first president, Mile Melovski.
+The interest in basketball was high, and even though there were four clubs in Skopje, there was still a need for more clubs.
 Soon after the club's establishment, a number of young players joined the club and started training on an open field in Avtokomanda.
 The first team roster consisted of Trpezanovski, Atanasovski, Strezovski, Lazarevski, and Domlevski, who was also the team coach.
 Two years later, the club became a member of the Macedonian League.

 In 1971, Uroš Maljković was chosen to be the new president of the club, with Boris Sokolovski becoming the new head coach.
 After the reorganization of the leagues in Yugoslavia, KK Skopje gained the right to play in the Second League – South.
 In the first season in this league, KK Skopje finished seventh.
 In the second season, the team reached the First League qualifications.
-KK Skopje lost and due to leaving the field in Ivangrad, received a penalty of eight points for the next season.
+KK Skopje lost and, due to leaving the field in Ivangrad, received a penalty of eight points for the next season.

 KK Skopje got relegated again to the regional league and Taki Dzikov was selected to be the head coach.
-In 1979, the team finished first in the Macedonian League and gained promotion for the Second Yugoslav League yet again.
+In 1979, the team finished first in the Macedonian League and gained promotion to the Second Yugoslav League yet again.
 With this success, the factory Metalski Zavod Tito, or MZT, thanks to Jovo Panajotović, Uroš Maljković, and Slobodan Mucunski, one of the leading people of MZT, who became the president of the club started investing in KK Skopje.
-In 1984, MZT completely took the club under their wing, building the new Jane Sandanski Arena in Aerodrom.
+In 1984, MZT completely took the club under its wing, building the new Jane Sandanski Arena in Aerodrom.
 In 1986, KK Skopje, under the new name MZT Skopje and the leadership of Lazar Lečić, reached the Yugoslav First Basketball League where they competed for two seasons.

 The team debuted in the Yugoslav First Basketball League in the 1986–87 season with coach Lazar Lečić, who was previously head of their "eternal rivals" Rabotnički.
 At that period, the most prominent individuals were Vlatko Vladičevski with an average of 16,4 points, Vojislav Zivčević with 15,6 points, and Darko Knežević with 14,5 points.
 There was also a significant contribution by the former player of Partizan, Milan Medić, and the former player of Crvena zvezda, Aleksandar Milivojša.
 In the fourth final of the play-off, Cibona eliminated MZT in two games.